 - Kukulcania hibernalis

 Female Southern House Spiders are hard to see in North Carolina because they primarily stay in their webs.
-The males are observed more frequently as they tend to wander in search of food and while looking for a female to mate with.
+The males are observed more frequently as they wander in search of food while looking for a female to mate with.

 Southern House Spider Range Map